How to Scrape G2 Company Data and Reviews

 Avoid G2 Web Scraping Blocking

-G2 heavily relies on Cloudflare challenges to prevent scraping.
+G2 heavily relies on Datadome challenges to prevent scraping.
 For example, let's send a simple request to the website using httpx.
 We'll use headers similar to real browsers to decrease the chance of getting detected and blocked:

 from httpx import Client